nest/nestml/doc/synapses_in_nestml.rst

 Key to writing the synapse model is the requirement that the event handler for the spiking input port is responsible for submitting the event to the (spiking) output port.

+Note that the synaptic strength ("weight") variable is of type real; if the type were given in more specific units, such as nS or pA, the synapse model would only be compatible with either a conductance or current-based postsynaptic neuron model.

 Writing the NESTML model
 ########################